aureat/comp130/README.md

 Solutions and Resources for Koç University's introductory java programming class COMP13O/131.

 ### Guidelines ###
 There are 4 homeworks in total.
-See each homework folder for the solutions.
+See each homework folder for solution.